jbosstools/jbosstools-devdoc/building/faq.md

 ## How do I build a single project?

 Generally, you need only fetch the sources, and run `mvn verify`.
-See 'How do I build via commandline?' or 'How do I build in Eclipse (with m2e)?' above.
+See '<a href="#how-do-i-build-via-commandline">How do I build via commandline?</a>' or 'How do I build in Eclipse (with m2e)?' above.

 ## How do I build a series of projects (eg., Base, Server, Webservices) ?